-When flying with car seats — whether you plan to use your child’s car seat on the airplane or not — it’s far better to check the car seat at the gate than subject it to the rigors of the airport baggage system and 50 lb. suitcases traveling through it.
-(Remember, any car seat that’s been in even a low-speed accident should be replaced.)
+Looking for an easy way to get your car seat through the airport on your next vacation?
+Whether you plan to use your child’s car seat on the airplane or not it’s far better to check the car seat at the gate than subject it to the rigors of the airport baggage system and 50 lb. suitcases traveling through it.

-1. Use a stroller or stroller frame
+1. Use a travel system or stroller frame if possible

 2. Use the handles of your travel stroller

-If you have a travel stroller with two separate handles, you may be able to put the carrying handle of your infant car seat in the farthest back position and “hang” it over your stroller handle.
+If you have a travel stroller with two separate handles, you may be able to put the carrying handle of your infant car seat in the farthest back position and hang it over your stroller handle.

-If traveling with a convertible or toddler car seat, you may be able to lengthen the straps of your car seat and loop them over the handles with the car seat facing your stroller.
+Or if you’re traveling with a convertible or toddler car seat, you may be able to lengthen the straps of your car seat and loop them over the handles with the car seat facing your stroller.

 Just remember, if your travel stroller is very lightweight, you’ll NEED to remove the car seat before removing your child to avoid a tip over (the same goes for when you hang that heavy diaper bag or daypack on it).
-See recommended strollers in the Best Lightweight Strollers for Travel.
+See my recommended strollers in the Best Lightweight Strollers for Travel.

 3. Carry the car seat on your back

-Though if your car seat isn’t a good fit for you, you may change your mind about this plan somewhere around Gate 47.
+You can try wearing the car seat over your shoulders by lengthening its harness straps.
+Though if your car seat isn’t a good fit for you, you may change your mind about this plan somewhere around Gate 47 (where I hit my limit).

 4. Use a protective car seat travel bag with wheels